jimhigson/oboe.js/README.md

 ## listening for json objects

-Let's say we have this file, things.json, to be fetched over ajax (In reality your json is probably bigger than this :-)
+Say we have a resource called things.json that we need to fetch over AJAX:
 ``` js
 {
    foods: [